 Information on the BQE

-For those of you who haven’t yet moved into classified status, the graduate committee has determined the dates and times and texts for the SP15 BQE.
+For those of you who have not yet achieved classified status and so still need to attempt/pass the BQE, the Graduate Committee has determined the dates and times for the FA15 BQE.

-The text exam is scheduled for 1pm on Saturday April 25th.
+The text exam is scheduled for 1:00pm-4:00pm on Saturday October 24th.
+The texts for the text exam are: TBD

-If you are planning on taking either portion of the BQE this semester but have a schedule conflict with these two times, please let Professor Charles Wallis know at your earliest convenience.
+If you are planning on taking either portion of the BQE this semester but have a schedule conflict with these two times, please let Dr. Charles Wallis know at your earliest convenience.